- Search The Registry

 Jim Mudcat Grant

 *"Mudcat" Grant was born on this date in 1935.
-He is a Black Major League Baseball pitcher (retired).
+He was a Black Major League Baseball pitcher (retired).

 In recent years, Grant has dedicated himself to studying and promoting the history of blacks in baseball.
 On his official website, Grant pays tribute to the fifteen black pitchers (including himself) who have won 20 games in a season.
 The "15 Black Aces" In 2007, Grant released The Black Aces, Baseball's Only African-American Twenty-Game Winners, featuring chapters on each of the Black pitchers to have at least one twenty-win season, and also featuring Negro League players that Mudcat felt would have been twenty game winners if they were allowed to play.
 The book was featured at the Baseball Hall of Fame during Induction Weekend 2006.

-In February 2007 during an event to honor Black History Month, President George W. Bush honored Grant and fellow Aces, Ferguson Jenkins, Dontrelle Willis and Mike Norris, and the publication of the book, at the White House.
+In February 2007 during an event to honor Black History Month, President George W. Bush honored Grant and fellow Aces, Ferguson Jenkins, Dontrelle Willis, and Mike Norris, and the publication of the book, at the White House.
 On April 14, 2008, he threw out the ceremonial opening pitch at Cleveland’s Progressive Field to commemorate the 50th anniversary of his major league debut.
 Grant was also awarded the key to the city to honor the occasion.
 Grant was inducted into the Baseball Reliquary's Shrine of the Eternals in 2012.
 He was also awarded the honorary Doctor of Humane Letters (L.H.D.) from Whittier College in 2016.
+Jim Mudcat Grant died on June 11, 2021, at the age of 85.